 The circuit that drives the stepper motor is based on Ray Grover's design.
 It uses a quartz-controlled oscillator for accuracy and a SAA 1027 stepper-motor driver chip.
 Between the oscillator and the stepper-motor drive is a divider chain that provides two frequencies: 100 Hz to drive the mount at the sidereal rate for tracking the sky and 800 Hz to "rewind" the mount to its starting position.

 How was the 100 Hz drive frequency determined?

-First of all, we have carefully selected the dimensions of the mount and the pitch of the drive screw such that the screw must turn exactly once per minute (1 rpm) to track at the sidereal rate.
+First of all, I carefully selected the dimensions of the mount and the pitch of the drive screw such that the screw must turn exactly once per minute (1 rpm) to track at the sidereal rate.

 We also know the characteristics of our motor and gearbox:

 gearbox output step angle = 1.8° ÷ 30 = 0.06°/step.

 This gives us the information we need to calculate the required drive frequency:

 desired drive rate = 1 rpm = 360°/min.

 6000 steps/min. ÷ 60 sec./min. = 100 steps/sec. = 100 Hz drive frequency